 Data source: California Department of Water Resources

-California’s landscape is peppered with a huge collection of dams and reservoirs, providing water — and in some cases power — to cities and farms throughout the state.
+California is peppered with a vast collection of dams and reservoirs, providing water — and in some cases power — to cities and farms throughout the state.

 - KQED’s map of Bay Area water districts by major source of supply